Your Complete 360-degree Feedback Platform

-Many people are surprised by feedback they receive.
+People are often surprised by feedback they receive on the 360.
 It can be an emotional process.
 We may miss the overall message being sent by the feedback.
-This is why one of the most important parts of the process is for the participant to talk through the results and create a personal action plan.
-DecisionWise provides expert coaching, or can show your team how to debrief survey results and coach internally.
+It is critical for the participant to talk through the results with their manager or a coach to create a personal action plan.
+DecisionWise provides expert coaching, or can show your team how to debrief results and coach internally.
 360 degree feedback creates self-awareness; coaching helps participants use this new information to change.

 Perhaps surprisingly, 360 feedback has been in use since 1940, and has evolved to become a very effective management tool in employee development.
 360 feedback grew out of the use of a training method called “T-groups” or training groups where participants met with their peers who were encouraged to share feedback in an open session facilitated by a trained moderator.
 360-degree feedback was a difficult process to administer for early adopters because of the time and effort needed to collect paper forms, collate the data, and produce a summary report.
 These obstacles were overcome with advances in technology that now allow the entire process to be conducted online increasing confidentiality and greatly speeding up the process.
 Today, about one third of all companies and 90 percent of of Fortune 500 companies use some type of 360-degree feedback.